Perpignan: Food, Wine, Walking, and Conversation

 So here we were in Perpignan having coffee in the sunshine on the square outside Déclic, Carl’s favourite café, on Place de la Républic.
 An Australian expat of French heritage, and a former Hollywood-based film post-production manager, Carl has lived in Perpignan for 12 years with his French partner, renovating and renting out cute self-catering studios in the old city.

-Carl also runs a Perpignan travel and accommodation website, so it made sense to get his advice on the best strategy for approaching the Procession de la Sanch (a post on that coming soon), and his tips on how we should spend the rest of our time in the town.
+Carl also runs a Perpignan travel site, so it made sense to get his advice on the best strategy for approaching the Procession de la Sanch and his tips on how we should spend the rest of our time in the town.

 “But I also love communicating with the people who make the stuff.
 They’re real characters and I enjoy interacting with them.
 There’s a guy who comes to the Saturday market and sells this wonderful garlic from the Toulouse area (also famous for its garlic sausage).
 I have a butcher I go to and she’ll hurl insults at me and then tell me what to buy.”